James Matthews (hedge fund manager): Early life and education

-The childhood of Matthews and his two brothers, Spencer and Michael, was split between Caunton Manor, the 18th-century manor house on his family's 30-acre estate in Nottinghamshire, and Eden Rock, St Barths, the family's luxury hotel on the French Caribbean island of Saint Barthélemy.
-Another privately owned home enjoyed by his family is the "castle-like" hunting lodge on their 10,000-acre Glen Affric Estate in Scotland.
+The family own the "castle-like" hunting lodge on their Scottish estate.
 Matthews' brother, Michael, died in 1999 in a mountaineering accident on Mount Everest, hours after becoming the youngest Briton to conquer the peak.
-Matthews and his brother Michael both boarded at Uppingham School, in Rutland, whereas Spencer boarded at Eton.
-James, however, skipped higher education to train as a securities trader at Spear, Leeds & Kellogg, now part of Goldman Sachs.
-In 1997 James Matthews moved to a finance house called Nordic Options Ltd, which de-merged from Spear, where he became a senior equity options trader.
+Matthews boarded at Uppingham School, in Rutland.
+He trained as a securities trader at Spear, Leeds & Kellogg, now part of Goldman Sachs.
+In 1997 Matthews moved to a finance house called Nordic Options Ltd, which de-merged from Spear, where he became a senior equity options trader.

 Career

 Racing

 As a racing driver he has competed in such series as the British Formula 3 Championship.
-He won a record number of 11 rounds on his way to the British Formula Renault Championship title in 1994 for Manor Motorsport.
-Dominating both home and abroad, he added to that by winning the Eurocup Formula Renault in the same year.
+He won the British Formula Renault Championship title in 1994 for Manor Motorsport.
+He won the Eurocup Formula Renault in the same year.

 City career

 Matthews became a City of London trader in 1995 and in 2001 was co-founder of Eden Rock Capital Management (named after his father's Eden Rock hotel), of which he is now Chief Executive.
 By 2007 the firm was reported to be managing over £1 billion in assets, and in 2017 David Friedman estimated that Matthews was "a demi-billionaire or close to a billionaire on his own merits".

-It was reported in July 2016 that Matthews's Eden Rock Capital Management fund was a major investor in a collapsed Scottish company at the heart of a £90 million fraud investigation.
+It was reported in July 2016 that Matthews' Eden Rock Capital Management fund was a major investor in a collapsed Scottish company at the heart of a £90 million fraud investigation.

 Glen Affric

 According to documents lodged with Companies House, James Matthews has been, since 2007, the "solitary managing director of Beaufort Glen Affric Ltd".
 The 10000 acre Glen Affric Estate is in the Scottish Highlands.
-As eldest son, upon his father's death, James Matthews will inherit the courtesy title of Laird of Glen Affric.
-Until that time he is able to use, should he choose to do so, the title, James Matthews of Glen Affric the younger.
+As eldest son, upon his father's death, Matthews will inherit the courtesy title of Laird of Glen Affric.
+Until that time he is able to use, should he choose to do so, the title, James Matthews of Glen Affric the Younger.

-Matthews' brother-in-law, James Middleton was reported in The Times in 2018 as hosting deer stalking parties at Glen Affric Estate.
-Although Matthews is the heir to the title Laird of Glen Affric, he describes James Middleton as being "a much better host than I am".
+Matthews' brother-in-law, James Middleton, was reported in The Times in 2018 as hosting deer stalking parties at Glen Affric Estate.